Avocado-Dreams/Shock-Troopers/README.md

 <br>

 **Short description of the game**<br>
-Our game is based on first level of the jungle rounte of the arcade game Shock Troopers.
+Our game is based on first level of the jungle route of the arcade game Shock Troopers.
 The game features run-and-gun-style gameplay in which players control the character Milky.
-Your mission is to kill the terrorrist and mercenaries of BSG who appear on her way to the lider's base.
+Your mission is to kill the terrorists and mercenaries of BSG who appear on her way to the lider's base.

 <br>